ghfazevedo/traderpros/README.md

 write(TreeSpeciesTip, filename=outDirPath+outputPrefix+".SpeciesName.tree" )
 ```

-Our model is similar to the one used in [DELINEATE](LINK) (Sukumaran et al.) in the way that assumes that the number of speciation events in each branch is Poisson distributed.
+Our model is similar to the one used in [DELINEATE](https://jeetsukumaran.github.io/delineate/) ([Sukumaran et al. 2021][1]) in the way that assumes that the number of speciation events in each branch is Poisson distributed.
 The difference is that the rates in each branch will vary according to the state in that branch instead of a single global rate.
-That is, ```N_speciation_events_branch[*i*] ~ Poisson(exp(state_branch_rate[*i*]*branch_length[*i*]))``` where *i* is the branch in the tree.
+That is, ```N_speciation_events_branch[i] ~ Poisson(exp(state_branch_rate[i]*branch_length[i]))``` where *i* is the branch in the tree, and *state_branch_rate[i]* is the rate accountinfor the time spent in each state in the branch *i* (created in the step above).
 We know that speciation completion did not happened on branches that connect populations, so we can constrain the number of speciation events to 0.
 If the branches connects populations of two different species, at least one speciation events must have happened in at least one of the sister branches.
 Branches that connect populations with unknown status or that connects more than two species are not used, since we cannot constrain the number of speciation events in each branch [FIGURES]().
 The number of speciation events on those branches can be co-estimated with the rates.
 With a set of rules we can visit branches in the tree and set the constraints, and calculate the likelihood of observing the constrained speciation (and no speciation) events in the tree given the ancestral states in each branch, a vector of state specific speciation completion rates and a vector of branch lengths: P(SpeciationEventsConstraints | ancestralStates, stateSpecificRates, BranchLengths).
 Since we are using a bayesian approach, we can sample from a prior distributions of states, rates and branch lengths to approximate the posterior distribution of the observed speciation and no speciation events: P( ancestralStates, stateSpecificRates, BranchLengths| SpeciationEventsConstraints).
 Here we will assume the branch lengths as fixed, so we are approximating P( ancestralStates, stateSpecificRates | SpeciationEventsConstraints, BranchLengths).
 We can also co-estimate the number of speciation events on the unconstrained branches P( ancestralStates, stateSpecificRates, BranchSpeciationEvents | SpeciationEventsConstraints, BranchLengths).

 > Note: Although paraphyletic species could be used with this approach, our implementation here does not account for paraphyletic species.
 It can wrongly estimate parameters if paraphyletic species are used.
 So, do not input paraphyletic species constraints.
 Paraphyletic species can be inferred, though.

-First we create an stochastic variable to hold the number of speciation events in each branch
+First we create an stochastic variable to hold the number of speciation events on each branch
 ```R
 for (i in 1:(n_branches)){
     branch_speciation_events[i] ~ dnPoisson(exp(state_branch_rate[i]*TreeSpeciesTip.branchLength(i)))